-Heating and hot water

-Repair category 2
+Heating and hot water Repair category 2 Notes The central heating boiler appears to be original to the construction of the property.

-Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
 The central heating boiler is of an older design.
 Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
 Future repair or replacement should be anticipated.
+I am advised by the seller, the central heating boiler has been regularly serviced, the most recent being Spring 2022.
+Purchasers should satisfy themselves in this regard.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient